-Health Benefits: Used to meet the Post-Retention Wage?: $\boxtimes$ Yes $\square$ No
+Health Benefits: Used to meet the Post-Retention Wage?: \boxtimes Yes \square No Up to \$2.50 per hour may be used to meet the Post-Retention Wage for Job 1, and \$.47 per hour may be used to meet the Post-Retention Wage for Job 2.

-Up to \$2.50 per hour may be used to meet the Post-Retention Wage for Job 1, and \$.47 per hour may be used to meet the Post-Retention Wage for Job 2.
+Year Company Founded: 2008 Company Headquarters:  Single location Gardena, California Facility Locations Locations Outside CA • Rotterdam, Netherlands

-Year Company Founded: 2008 Company Headquarters: Single location Gardena, California Facility Locations Outside CA • Rotterdam, Netherlands Nature of Business: Arktura LLC (Arktura) manufactures architectural finishes for interior and exterior design.
+Nature of Business: Arktura LLC (Arktura) manufactures architectural finishes for interior and exterior design.
 Finishes include acoustical and modular ceiling systems, doors, screens and walls which serve both functional and aesthetic purposes.
-Products provide visual and functional improvements, while adding improved use of space Customer Base: • and acoustics.
-Corporate Offices Commercial Businesses
+Products provide visual and functional improvements, while adding improved use of space and acoustics.
+Customer Base: Corporate OfficesCommercial Businesses

-Business / Industry Needs / The Company has refocused it business model from its Changes furniture manufacturing business to its architectural finishes.
+Business / Industry Needs / Changes • The Company has refocused it business model from its furniture manufacturing business to its architectural finishes.
 This shift has led to triple digit sales growth in the past 3 years; and a 40% increase in staff in the last 2 years.
 Arktura is adding 8 new positions to support new product development, production and customer support.
 The Company launched a variety of new products which have widened their customer base and improved sales.
 Arktura has invested \$2M to support business growth in new product developments and equipment to replace the Company's ERP system.